mui/material-ui/docs/pages/blog/mui-x-sep-2024-price-update.md

 After two years since the [introduction of our Premium plan](/blog/premium-plan-release/), we've added numerous features and are on the verge of releasing the Pivot mode for the Data Grid.
 We consider the product mature and battle tested enough and as a result, the early bird discount for the Premium plan finally reaches its end.

+However, we want to ensure that our valued early customers continue to enjoy the benefits of an earlier purchase.
+Current customers will still benefit from a 20% renewal discount.
+You'll receive the discount per email, or by reaching out to our support team[sales@mui.com](mailto:sales@mui.com).

 ## Effective Date

 The new pricing updates will take effect on September 1st, 2024.
 However, you can already purchase the new Pro plan today by visiting our [store](/).